nenhall/CocoaUI/README.md

 **Note:**

-> To try CocoaUIKit, open `CocoaUIKit.xcworkspace` and build CocoaUIKit.framework for any simulator first.
+> To try CocoaUIKit, open `CocoaUI.xcworkspace` and build CocoaUIKit.framework for any simulator first.

 ### Resources